jemmadm/code-katas/README.md

 * No getters or setters
 * Proper TDD (only true refactoring whilst tests pass, making the simplest change to pass etc)
 * No IDE
-* No changing existing code except to introduce extension points (not as in inheritence)
+* No changing existing code except to introduce extension points (not as in inheritance)